2022-23 Application Dates and Deadlines

 - Applicants may write the IELTS (International English Language Testing Systems) instead of the TOEFL exam.
 A minimum overall band of 7.0 is required, with each component score not less than 7.0.
 IELTS test scores must be sent electronically by IELTS directly to McGill University using the McGill code 0935.

-McGill’s online application form for graduate program candidates is available at: https://mcgill.ca/uapply
+McGill’s online application portal for graduate program candidates is available at: https://mcgill.ca/x/JU2

 - TOEFL or IELTS score written within the past two years (where applicable)